 Revenue generated by the TLO is classified as either principal or income depending on the nature of how it was generated as prescribed in 20 AAC 40.610.
-Revenue generated from the disposal of Trust assets (i.e. sale of land or royalties from resource extraction) are considered principal 1and must be transferred to the Mental Health Trust Fund (the Fund) which is managed by the Alaska Permanent Fund Corporation (APFC) as a comingled investment with other state investments.
+Revenue generated from the disposal of Trust assets (i.e. sale of land or royalties from resource extraction) are considered principal and must be transferred to the Mental Health Trust Fund (the Fund) which is managed by the Alaska Permanent Fund Corporation (APFC) as a comingled investment with other state investments.
 The Fund is intended to safeguard the value of the principal assets and produce spendable income for the Trust.
-The Trust withdrawals 4.25% of the rolling four-year average of the aggregate net asset value of the funds invested thru APFC (inclusive of earnings reserve) and reserves held at the Department of Revenue2.
+The Trust withdrawals 4.25% of the rolling four-year average of the aggregate net asset value of the funds invested thru APFC (inclusive of earnings reserve) and reserves held at the Department of Revenue.
 This ensures that the principal will continue to generate income from the fund in perpetuity.
-Revenue generated by the TLO through leases, fees, bonus bids, interest, etc.(non-principal) are considered income3.
-Income generated from the TLO and income from the percentage of market value of the Mental Health Trust Fund are used by the Trust for programs and operating costs.
-Through its management of the non-liquid assets, the TLO is responsible for obtaining the maximum return on non-liquid assets through revenue generation, both income and principal, and maintaining and/or increasing value of Trust corpus.
+Revenue generated by the TLO through leases, fees, bonus bids, interest, etc.(non-principal) are considered income .
+Income generated from the TLO and income from the percentage of market value of the non-liquid assets, the TLO is responsible for obtaining the maximum return on non-liquid assets through revenue generation, both income and principal, and maintaining and/or increasing value of Trust corpus.